lincc-frameworks/python-project-template/docs/source/new_project.rst

      - If this option is selected the template will create an example module ``src/{{package_name}}/example_module.py`` and test file ``tests/{{package_name}}/test_example_module.py``.
 Defaults to ``True`` during simple installation.
+   * - *Do you want to include a directory for sphinx, and autoapi generation?*
+     - If this option is selected the template will create directories and configuration files to enable Sphinx document generation and ReadTheDocs integration.
+Any docstrings in your python files will be turned into API documentation.
    * - *Do you want to include rendered notebooks in your documentation?*
      - The requirements to host rendered notebooks on your Read the Docs (or just build them locally) will be included in your project.
 A sample notebook will be generated and added to your docs as an example.